 In the US markets, the Five (5) major market indexes are the New York Stock Exchange, the Russel 2000, the S & P, the DOW Jones and the NASDAQ.
 Their respective ticker symbols are: the NYSE: $TICK, the RUSSEL 2000: $TIKRL, the S & P: $TIKSP, the DOW Jones: $TIKI, and the NASDAQ: $TICK/Q.

 In the past, most traders only monitored the $TICK (the New York Stock Exchange) due to the lack of immediate information and data gathering.
 However, with the advancement in technology and data sharing, the ability to monitor all the major indexes at once is not only possible, it's recommended.
 Now you have another tool to maintain overall market trend analysis.

 These two pictures show how the data of a $TICK chart is presented in the TOS platform.
 Personally, I do not find this user friendly at all.
-A trader needs to have data presented in a way that is relevant and useful.
+A trader needs to have data presented in a way that is relevant and useful; especially the TICK index.

 Let's step back and look at the big picture.
 Why does this matter?
 How is this relevant to me as a day trader?
 Why do I need to pay attention to something I am not trading?
 MARKET SENTIMENT and MARKET BREADTH.

-The $TICK is recording the buying and selling action of an entire index.
+The TICK index is recording the buying and selling action of an entire index.
 This tells us how many stocks are selling "at or below" asking price and how many stocks are being bought "at or above asking price".